 The linear hostel blocks have a total of 46 guest rooms and an attached dining facility.
 Each of the rooms has a view of the main landscaped area of the complex.
 The linear block is complemented with a centrally located tower enclosing the vertical circulation, reception, and bar area.
 The internal passage areas are enclosed with two exterior layers, considering the climate, consisting of the glass and jali wall on the external face.
 Landscape connecting the entire campus also followed a subtle language respecting the adjacent open space character.

-In totality, the campus did make a statement for itself as a need of the design brief without compromising the humane aspect of it.
+In totality, the campus of India International Centre did make a statement for itself as a need of the design brief without compromising the humane aspect of it.
 The cultural and intellectual sharing platform to date holds the same power position in today’s architectural context, marking its existence as a masterpiece.